Learning to Read Talmud

 Reading Talmud requires sophisticated textual interpretive abilities and has its own particular characteristics.
 But how do students learn to read Talmud?
 How can we assess that process?
 What can we learn about the pedagogic practices that foster successful reading of Talmud?

-Learning to Read Talmud: What it Looks Like and How it Happens, a forthcoming (late summer 2016) volume based on the work of the project and edited by Jane L. Kanarek and Marjorie Lehman, offers studies of courses that develop further an understanding of how students learn to read Talmud.
-The goal is to help instructors in multiple settings improve their practice.
+Learning to Read Talmud: What it Looks Like and How it Happens, a forthcoming (late summer 2016) volume based on the work of the project and edited by Jane L. Kanarek and Marjorie Lehman, offers studies of courses that develop further an understanding of how students learn to read Talmud, to help instructors in multiple settings improve their practice.

 |Learning to Read Talmud: What it Looks Like and How it Happens||Jane L. Kanarek and Marjorie Lehman|